okwolf/hyperapp-fx/README.md

 ### `delay`

-Calls an action after a delay using [`setTimeout`](https://developer.mozilla.org/en-US/docs/Web/API/Window/setTimeout), optionally with `data`.
+Describes an effect that will call an action after a delay using [`setTimeout`](https://developer.mozilla.org/en-US/docs/Web/API/Window/setTimeout), optionally with `data`.

 Example: